Updated: Jul 7

 “Many therapists start by trying to establish a trusting relationship with the child.
 Then they attempt to teach parents to connect with the child,” Lien says.
 “Neither is possible for children with moderate to severe RAD.
 They don’t have a foundation to trust anyone.
 They’re terrified of authentic relationships and will do anything to avoid it, including manipulation and triangulation, often at the cost of the family in which they live.
 Most people outside the family don't see it.”

 Our families need something different—not ineffective therapies, typical residential treatment centers or mismanaged medication plans—all of which we typically receive.

 I left the conference frustrated, but did walk away with inspiration in a way I hadn't intended.

 I decided that, one day, we’d host our own conference as RAD Advocates.
 We’d talk about the reality of raising kids with moderate to severe reactive attachment disorder.
 We’d guide parents to realistic solutions.
 We’d surround parents with camaraderie, support and professionals who actually understand and believe them.

 And after years of dreaming and planning (and a hiatus year through a pandemic), I’m thrilled to share that we held our first conference in the summer of 2021.
 It was exactly what I had dreamed it'd be.
 And we're doing it again soon.

-Through the guidance of RAD Advocates and trusted clinicians, including Lien, parents will leave with their very own family plan for moving forward.
-They will leave with new friends—parents who can support one another.
+Through the guidance of RAD Advocates and trusted clinicians, parents leave Navigating RAD with their very own family plan for moving forward.
+They leave with new friends—parents who can support one another.

-And I hope they leave, above all, with the simple yet amazing relief of feeling understood, finally.
+And they leave, above all, with the simple yet amazing relief of feeling understood, finally.